 You can read the latest prayer letter here

-Burnside Blairbeth adopted Jerry and Stacy as missionary partners in 2016, having been introduced by Andrew Robertson who worked with them when he was in Zanzibar.
+Burnside Blairbeth adopted Jerry and Stacy as mission partners in 2016, having been introduced by Andrew Robertson who worked with them when he was in Zanzibar.

 http://www.lovefortheleast.org/